skcin7/codeHighlighter/README.md

 # codeHighlighter
-> A jQuery plugin t
+> A jQuery plugin to add HTML markup to various types of computer programming code to make it display and appear beautifully within a HTML document.

 ## How to use